The 1975 announce massive summer 2023 London Finsbury Park show

 The band will perform at the 40,000 plus capacity show on Sunday, July 2, 2023, alongside a huge line-up of other acts including Cigarettes After Sex, Bleachers, The Japanese House and American Football, with “many more” still to be announced.

-The announcement comes after the band, who have just wrapped their UK ‘At Their Very Best’, teased yesterday (February 12) that details of their “biggest UK show” would be arriving this week.
+The announcement comes after the band, who have just wrapped their UK ‘At Their Very Best’ tour, teased yesterday (February 12) that details of their “biggest UK show” would be arriving this week.

 Pre-sale tickets go live this Wednesday (February 15) at 9am GMT, before general sale this Friday (February 17) at 9am GMT.
 You can purchase your tickets here.